 The Concept of Remainder

-However, when the operation arises from a context, the remainder must be processed in order to adequately respond to the problem.
-Thus, students can develop the ability to process the remainder if they are in a problem-solving situation.
+However, when the operation arises from a context, the remainder must be considered in order to adequately answer to the problem.
+Thus, students can develop the ability to deal with the remainder when working through a problem-solving situation.
 Here are several ways to process the remainder:

 Ways the remainder might be treated